Visa requirements for Transnistrian citizens

 Visa requirements for Transnistrian citizens are administrative entry restrictions by the authorities of other states placed on citizens of the Transnistria.

 Validity

-As Transnistria is not recognised by the majority of nations of the world (with the exceptions of Abkhazia, South Ossetia and Artsakh, all of which are also mostly unrecognised), a Transnistrian passport is not valid for travel to most countries in the world.
+Transnistria is not recognized by the majority of nations of the world (with the exceptions of the partially recognized Abkhazia and South Ossetia).
+Transnistrian passport is not valid for travel to most countries in the world.
 Dual nationality is permitted.
 Most citizens are entitled to either a Moldovan, Russian or Ukrainian passport for travel abroad.

-Transnistrian passport can only be used to travel to Abkhazia with visa and without visas to South Ossetia and Artsakh.
+Transnistrian passport can only be used to travel to Abkhazia and South Ossetia.
+These countries are visa-free for Transnistrian citizens.